 Samsung monitors are always pretty epic, and the Odyssey G9 has been one of the top dogs for quite some time now.

-Even with the likes of the Samsung Odyssey Ark on the way, the appeal of the G9 is still there for many looking to create the ultimate setup at home.
+Even with the likes of the Samsung Odyssey Ark on the market, the appeal of the G9 is still there for many looking to create the ultimate setup at home.

 This is the kind of monitor you'll want to look into if you're spending a lot of time gaming and working from home.
 From a work perspective, the massive screen allows for multiple tabs to be open at once and positioned practically anywhere you'd want, without being split across the bezels as it would be with a dual monitor setup.